-< Exit Barriers from the Controlling Shareholders of Failing Firms > the system in 1996.
+The frequent abuse of the corporate reorganization procedure, highlighted by several notorious cases involving controlling shareholders of failing firms, forced the court to amend the system in 1996.
 In particular, the court argued for wiping out shares held by controlling shareholders responsible for a firm's failure.
-The introduction of the amendment in 1996 produced an unintended consequence: controlling shareholders of failing firms pursued other means that would allow them to retain their ownership and control.
-Controlling shareholders found a loophole in the bankruptcy proceedings through the composition procedure, which was originally designed for small- and medium-sized firms with less complex capital structures.
-However, before the law's revision later, the composition procedure did not contain an explicit limit on a firm's size ,which enabled existing management of larger firms to retain control.
+The introduction of the amendment in 1996 produced an unintended consequence: Controlling shareholders of failing firms pursued other means that would allow them to retain their ownership and control.
+Controlling shareholders found a loophole in the bankruptcy proceedings through the composition procedure, which was originally designed for small and medium-sized firms with less complex capital structures.
+However, before the law's revision after the crisis, the composition procedure did not contain an explicit limit on a firm's size and enabled existing management of larger firms to retain control.